siliconflow/onediff/README.md

 # OneDiff

-A drop-in acceleration lib for diffusers and other diffusion models
+A **drop-in acceleration lib** for diffusers and other diffusion models.

 ## Performance of OneDiff Community Version